jgraley/cotest/coroutines/docs/working-with-gmock.md

  - Get to multiple coroutines (or is this a different document?)
    - Discuss their priority
    - Clarify that launches are bound but mock calls are not
    - Show one coro seeing mock calls from another coro's launch
+   - Maybe link to the sheared ordering doc